USL League One: Early years (2017–2020)

 The league filed for Division III status with the USSF on August 14, 2018.
 Ten founding teams were listed in the application.
 On December 14, 2018, USSF voted to provisionally sanction League One as a Division 3 league for 2019.
 The league currently shares Division III status with MLS Next Pro and the National Independent Soccer Association.

 The first League One game was played on March 29, 2019, when Tormenta FC defeated Greenville Triumph SC 1–0 before a crowd of 3,519 at Eagle Field in Erk Russell Park.
 Alex Morrell scored the first goal in the 72nd minute.

-On May 1, 2019, an Omaha, Nebraska team to start play in 2020 was unveiled.
-On October 9, 2019, it was announced that both the New England Revolution and Inter Miami CF would be placing reserve teams in the league, bringing the total number of teams for the 2020 season to 12 teams.
-On October 21, 2019, it was announced that one of its inaugural teams, Lansing Ignite FC, would fold after its first and only season in existence.
-On October 28, 2020, USL announced that Fort Wayne FC would join USL League Two as an expansion side for the 2021 season, with a plan to compete in the league for two seasons before joining League One for the 2023 season.
+At the end of the season, Lansing Ignite FC folded.